olegease/src-submodules/README.md

 ##### MASTER

-master - main branch that contains all release (tested) code, contain some usefull info (such as README and another text files) and global stuff (gitignore etc),
+master - main branch that contains all release (tested) code, not commit on this branch after creating core branch.

-    merge [project] stable branches to this
-    from this only init core and dev branches
+    merge [project] stable branches to this (except dev branch) from this only init core and dev branches not merge this to any branch

 ##### PROJECT FAMILY